BAJAJ BROKING

 Basket Options vs. Traditional Options

-Now that you know all about what is basket option, here are the differences between basket options and traditional options so that you would be able to distinguish between the them with ease:
+Now that you know what a basket option is, here are the differences between basket options and regular options so you can easily tell them apart:

 Basket Option